ushis/gesundheit/README.md

 #### From Source

-You will need a [Go compiler](https://go.dev/), [Node.js](https://nodejs.org/) and the [Yarn Package Manager](https://yarnpkg.com/), if you want to install gesundheit from source.
+You will need a [Go compiler](https://go.dev/) and [Node.js](https://nodejs.org/), if you want to install gesundheit from source.
 Once you have got that, it is as easy as:

 ```
 git clone https://github.com/ushis/gesundheit.git
 cd gesundheit
-yarn install
+npm install
-yarn build
+npm run build
 go build
 ```